phoebe-project/phoebe2-docs/api/phoebe.parameters.constraint.semidetached.md

 Create a constraint to force requiv to be semidetached.

+Note that the point region in semidetached systems often falls outside the atmosphere grids and will raise an error during [phoebe.frontend.bundle.Bundle.run_compute](phoebe.frontend.bundle.Bundle.run_compute.md) which cannot be caught in advance via [phoebe.frontend.bundle.Bundle.run_checks](phoebe.frontend.bundle.Bundle.run_checks.md).
+It may be necessary to set `atm` to 'blackbody' and `ld_mode` to 'manual'.

 This is usually passed as an argument to [phoebe.frontend.bundle.Bundle.add_constraint](phoebe.frontend.bundle.Bundle.add_constraint.md) as `b.add_constraint('semidetached', component='primary')`, where `component` is